• Skip to primary navigation

 Tip: It is useful to place stitch markers in the 4 corners of your pocket attaching it to the sweater so that the pocket doesn’t move around as much while seaming.

-Tie off, tuck in all your loose ends and wrap yourself up in your new favorite sweater!
+Tie off, tuck in all your loose ends using a tapestry needle, and wrap yourself up in your new favorite sweater!

-Thanks again to Ashley from Cactus & Lace Designs for sharing this free color block crochet cardigan pattern!
-Be sure to check out Ashley's blog for lots more free modern crochet patterns!
+Thanks again to Ashley from Cactus & Lace Designs for sharing this free boho crochet sweater pattern!
+Be sure to check out Ashley’s blog for lots more free modern crochet patterns!

 That was so fun!
 Now what?